apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/3-components.md

 You can also create custom loss functions using **Loss Blocks**.
 For more information see []()

-You can inherit the base `Loss` class and write your own `hybrid_forward` method.
+You can inherit the base `Loss` class and write your own `forward` method.
 The backward propagation will be automatically computed by autograd.
 However that only holds true if you can build your loss from existing operators.

 ```{.python .input  n=6}
 from mxnet.gluon.loss import Loss